hyperatom/CucumberSizeGuide/README.md

 ## Getting Set Up

-Run the Ansible playbook located in `provisioning/playbook.yml` against an Ubuntu server to provision it with the dependencies required for this project.
+First add your public key to the `~/.ssh/authorized_hosts` file when logged in as the `ubuntu` user.

+Execute the following command from the root of this project to provision the server:
+`ansible-playbook -i provisioning/ansible_hosts provisioning/playbook.yml`

 Further modifications may be necessary such as the target host located in the `provisioning/ansible_hosts` file.

-Once provisioning is complete, the Node web server will begin hosting the AngularJS application which should be accessible on port 80 of the host.

 A Jenkins job should be responsible for logging into the host and executing the `mvn test` command from the root of the project.
 This should be run as a timed job each Sunday so the reports will be ready for Monday.
+Another job will be responsible for building and deploying code to the server.

 ## Architecture